If you read my Top 10 Project Wish List for 2013, you might remember number 10 on my list was to replace this table:

 It’s also a sewing table!

 I love to sew because it’s such quick gratification.
 I’ve been sewing since I was about 12.
-I remembering going to the fabric store with my mom and picking out my pattern, carefully assessing and gathering what I needed for my project.
+I remember going to the fabric store with my mom and picking out my pattern, carefully assessing and gathering what I needed for my project.
 I also used to make and sell dolls, all of which I created the pattern for.
+I sold a lot of dolls, ya’ll!
 Maybe I will share some of them one day.

 So you see, I was delighted to discover that this adorable little cabinet that is also a sewing table!
 I’m not sure if my machine will attach to the top, so I can just fold it down into the table, but there’s plenty of room to store it underneath too.

 You can see I also reattached the thread holders that I spray painted black.

 I don’t have a craft room, so all my sewing notions and fabric are stored in a cabinet in the garage.
-Now I can bring some of them inside!
+Now I can bring them inside for much easier access!

 This cabinet also came with a sewing machine attached (which I tried to leave at the store in exchange for a discount on the cabinet, but they said no).